 The gospel is the salt of disciple-making both inside and outside of Sunday School.
 When Jesus’ life is our model for Sunday School, we begin to love people on both sides of the church door through teaching, caring and sharing.

-Inside-Out Sunday School training goes deeper into these foundational principles and offers practical ways to have a balanced approach to Sunday School that includes all of the necessary ingredients.
+Sunday School training goes deeper into these foundational principles and offers practical ways to have a balanced approach to Sunday School that includes all of the necessary ingredients.
 Visit our website here for more information about trainings or to request a training in your area.